Assistant Hall Manager

 Summer Assistant Hall Manager

-Summer Residence Hall Assistant Managers are integral parts of the University's summer residence hall program as administered by the Office of Housing.
+Summer Residence Hall Assistant Managers are integral parts of the University's summer residence hall program as administered by the Office of Residential Life.
 Assistant Hall Managers assume responsibilities which underscore the important role of residential life in the educational experience of students at the University of Notre Dame.

 An Assistant Hall Manager has extensive contact with University visitors and serves as a liaison and resource person.
 Assistant Hall Managers thus promote the integration of all aspects of campus life and assist in establishing a residence hall environment which is supportive of the University’s objectives.